OmAshish/ML_Project/README.md

 # nlptextclassification
-This is the source code for the 'Natural Language Processing for Text Classification with NLTK &amp; Scikit-learn' video
+This is the source code for 'Natural Language Processing for Text Classification with NLTK, Scikit-learn'  from Youtube